cypress-io/cypress-documentation/source/api/events/file-preprocessor-event.md

 # Examples

-We've created three preprocessors as examples for you to look at.
+We've have three preprocessors as examples.
 These are fully functioning preprocessors.

 The code contains comments that explain how it utilizes the preprocessor API.